shalinimoorthy29/Computational-Biology/002_Differential Gene Expression Analysis Using DESeq2/README.md

-# Differential Gene Expression Analysis Using DESeq
+# Differential Gene Expression Analysis Using DESeq2

 ## Overview
 This project demonstrates the analysis of RNA-Seq data to identify differentially expressed genes using the DESeq2 package in R. The dataset used for this analysis is from the GEO Accession ID: **GSE46056**.